brandnpatterson/c5_repo_updater/README.md

 <br >

-## Part E: Create local version of database
+## 5: Create local version of database
-1. Open in code editor
+Open in code editor
 ```
 repo/trunk/application/config/database.php
 ```

-2. put database info into Sequel Pro / phpmyadmin, add (SHS) to name if added to Favorites
+Put database info into Sequel Pro / phpmyadmin, add (SHS) to name if added to Favorites

-3. File/Export Database and close session
+File/Export Database and close session

-4. Be sure xampp/mamp is running and open localhost
+Be sure xampp/mamp is running and open localhost

-5. Add Database to localhost
+Add Database to localhost
 + Database/Add Database
     - Name: repo
     - Database Encoding: UTF-8 Unicode (utf8)

-6. Enter Database Credentials
+Enter Database Credentials
 replace file with one array and fill it with the newly created database credentials